 The total annual compensation generally payable to our non-employee directors is \$125,000.
-In addition, we pay an annual fee to the chair of the Audit Committee of the Board of Directors of \$10,000, and we pay an annual fee to the respective chairs of the Compensation Committee and Nominating and Corporate Governance Committee of \$5,000.
+In addition, we pay an annual fee to the chair of the Audit Committee of the Board of Directors of \$10,000, and we pay an annual fee to the chair of each of the Compensation Committee and Nominating and Corporate Governance Committee of \$5,000.
 The Committee chair fees are payable in restricted stock units ("RSUs").
 All of our non-employee directors are reimbursed for their costs and expenses in attending all meetings of our Board of Directors.
-Mr. Edens, Mr. May and Ms. Watterson were not compensated by the company for their service as directors.
+Mr. Edens was not compensated by the company for his service as a director.